jmcmorrow/DATS6101_Group5_Project1/README.md

 * Which movie displays the maximum mixed reviews from the user population between March 1996 and September 2018?
 * Which genre displays the maximum mixed reviews, using the movies in the sample, from the user population between March 1996 and September 2018?

-This could provide good insight to certain biases when it comes to rating movies, genres watched most by viewers, and how this could affect movie recommendation systems.
+This could provide good insight into certain biases when it comes to rating movies, genres watched most by viewers, and how this could affect movie recommendation systems.

 ## Repository & Dataset Source